MangiameliFabio/MangiameliFabio/README.md

 Duskborn is a third-person shooter roguelite.
 With a variety of movement options, you explore the world and upgrade yourself with items until you are powerful enough to beat the final boss.
 If you want to play the game you can download it for free on [Steam](https://store.steampowered.com/app/2474900/Duskborn/).

 This game is the result of the game development lecture at HdM.
 It is supposed to be an experience as close to practice as possible.
 18 people were developing the game split into different departments.
 My position was the Head of Engineering.
 Because the game was developed with Perforce I created a [repository](https://github.com/MangiameliFabio/Duskborn) to showcase my code.
 The development of Duskborn continued after the semester, but I was unable to take part due to my bachelor's thesis.
-You can [download](https://github.com/MangiameliFabio/Duskborn/releases/tag/Build) the lateset release I was part of.
+You can [download](https://github.com/MangiameliFabio/Duskborn/releases/tag/Build) the latest release I was part of.

 |<img src="/img/Duskborn_Boss.jpg"  width="387">|<img src="/img/Duskborn_Bottom_Abyss.png" width="387">
 |---|---|